elm-community/elm-faq/index.md

 See the [Elm-community Manifesto](https://github.com/elm-community/Manifesto#mandate).
 The elm-community organization came about when some useful packages were no longer being maintained by their creators.
 The organization formed to make a new home for those packages.
 Elm-community packages are not inherently more reliable than others but are perhaps more likely to be supported in the long run.
 Elm-community packages are not a staging area for core.

-### Can Elm be used when developing with SEO in mind?

-Most crawlers should work fine with Elm rendered pages.
-Follow general [recommendations for JavaScript sites](https://plus.google.com/u/0/+JohnMueller/posts/LT4fU7kFB8W) (please note that, even if Googlebot does not support requestAnimationFrame, Elm's fallback handles most cases just fine).
-If you want to support crawlers that don't support any JS, investigate using [elm-server-side-renderer](https://github.com/eeue56/elm-server-side-renderer).

 ### What does the name "Elm" stand for?

 It's just a name, not an acronym, and it's not capitalized as "ELM" either.